samtuleen/skin-cancer-image-classification/README.md

 # Skin Lesion Classification: Cancer or Not?
 **By: Sameeha Ramadhan**

+**To navigate this repository:**
+The main report can be found in notebook.ipynb
+Data cleaning and model testing can be found under the exploratory folder The best weights of my models can be found under the weights folder

 ## Summary

 The goal of this project is to build a tool to correctly identify if whether or not a skin lesion is cancerous.
 The model will take in a picture of said lesion and calculate the probability that said lesion is benign (non-cancerous) or malignant (cancer).